sigpwny/2024-ectf-uiuc/docs/misc_protocol.md

 # MISC Protocol

-Description TODO.
+The Medical Infrastructure Supply Chain (MISC) .
 All MISC messages are sent over the [HIDE protocol](./hide_protocol.md).

 > [!NOTE]
 > "TTT" refers to "total transaction time" and is used to ensure timing functionality requirements are met.